cetz-package/cetz/src/util.typ

   return (calc.cos(angle) * rx + x, calc.sin(angle) * ry + y, z)
 }

-/// Calculate circle center from 3 points.
-The z coordinate
-/// is taken from point a.
+/// Calculates the center of a circle from 3 points.
+The z coordinate is taken from point a.
 ///
 /// - a (vector): Point 1
 /// - b (vector): Point 2
 /// - c (vector): Point 3
+/// -> vector
 #let calculate-circle-center-3pt(a, b, c) = {
   let m-ab = line-pt(a, b, .5)
   let m-bc = line-pt(b, c, .5)